Charles "Chuck" Harrison: Awards and Exhibitions

 In 2006 he was awarded Focus on DESIGN's Lifetime Achievement Award.
 In September 2006, he was also awarded the Industrial Designers Society of America's Lifetime Distinguished Service Award.
 In the same year, his memoir, A Life's Design: The Life and Work of Industrial Designer Charles Harrison (ISBN 0-9773271-0-8), was published by Ibis Design.

 In 2000, Harrison's work was featured in an exhibit titled "The World of a Product Designer: Charles Harrison" at the Carver Museum and Cultural Center.

-UIC Osmosis Charles Harrison Scholarship- Bridging creative excellence identified in Osmosis minority youth programs with mentorship and financial support for college level design studies – The UIC School of Design and Project Osmosis.
+In 2025, Harrison's View-Master designs were included as part of an interactive exhibit in Pirouette: Turning Points in Design, at the Museum of Modern Art.
+The exhibition features "widely recognized design icons [...] highlighting pivotal moments in design history."

 Death

-Harrison died at age 87 on November 29, 2018, the cause was a bacterial infection, said his son, Charles Harrison III.
+Harrison died at age 87 on November 29, 2018.